-(\) Balances deriving from the integration of Barclays Vida y Pensiones - savings portfolio (see Note 5)
+^() Balances deriving from the integration of Barclays Vida y Pensiones - savings portfolio (see Note 5)

-(\\) Balances deriving from the addition of the acquisition of BPI Vida in the scope (See Notes 1 and 5)
+^() Balances deriving from the addition of the acquisition of BPI Vida in the scope (See Notes 1 and 5)

+In 2018, the Group recorded a result of 164,280 thousand euros for disposal of financial investments classified in the caption "Financial assets available for sale".
+Part of said result was generated by sales to cover the rescue operations requested by customers, by disposals of financial investments in order to adapt the terms of the financial investments to the terms of the commitments with insurance policyholders, as well as disposals of financial assets available for sale through standard portfolio management transactions.
+As a result of these transactions, the Group recorded profits of 868 thousand euros which are mostly recorded under the caption "Tangible fixed asset and investment revenue" and "Tangible fixed asset and investment expenses" in the technical consolidated profit and loss account for the life insurance, respectively.

 In 2017, the Group recorded a result of 331,556 thousand euros for disposal of financial investments classified in the caption "Financial assets available for sale".
 Part of said result was generated by sales to cover the rescue operations requested by customers, by disposals of financial investments in order to adapt the terms of the financial investments to the terms of the commitments with insurance policyholders, as well as disposals of financial assets available for sale through standard portfolio management transactions.
-As a result of these transactions, the Group recorded profits of 89,427 thousand euros and losses of 283 thousand euros, which are mostly recorded under the caption "Tangible fixed asset and investment revenue" and "Tangible fixed asset and investment expenses" in the attached technical consolidated profit and loss account for the life insurance, respectively.

-In 2016, the Group recorded a result of 334,821 thousand euros for disposal of financial investments classified in the caption "Financial assets available for sale".
-This result was generated mainly by disposals of financial investments in order to adapt the terms of the financial investments to the terms of the commitments with insurance policyholders, as well as disposals of financial assets available for sale through standard portfolio management transactions.
-As a result of these transactions, the Group recorded profits of 375,768 thousand euros and losses of 124,925 thousand euros, which are recorded under the caption "Tangible fixed asset and investment revenue" and "Tangible fixed asset and investment expenses", respectively, in the attached technical consolidated profit and loss account of this financial year.
+As a result of these transactions, the Group recorded profits of 89,427 thousand euros and losses of 283 thousand euros, which are recorded under the caption "Tangible fixed asset and investment revenue" and "Tangible fixed asset and investment expenses", respectively, in the life insurance technical consolidated profit and loss account for the 2017 financial year.

-At 31 December 2017, the Group had contracted interest rate swaps formalised with various financial institutions, principally "CaixaBank", in order to adapt the flows derived from the investment portfolio to the liquidity requirements of the different affected policies, receiving from the various counterparties, in general terms, fixed and/or determinable sums.
-Their maturity dates are between 2018 and 2066.
+At 31 December 2018, the Group had contracted interest rate swaps formalised with various financial institutions, principally "CaixaBank", in order to adapt the flows derived from the investment portfolio to the liquidity requirements of the different affected policies, receiving from the various counterparties, in general terms, fixed and/or determinable sums.
+Their maturity dates are between 2019 and 2066.
 Although the Group disposes of the valuations of said swaps and their associated bonds, it values them jointly as indicated in Note 3.b.

-The explicit fixed-income interest accrued and unpaid at 31 December 2017 totals 757,209 thousand euros (832,835 thousand euros at the close of 2016) and is recorded in the "Other Assets" caption of the accompanying balance sheet.
+The explicit fixed-income interest accrued and unpaid at 31 December 2018 totals 750,256 thousand euros (757,209 thousand euros at the close of 2017) and is recorded in the "Other Assets" caption of the accompanying balance sheet.
 The rest of the balance under this caption relates to the interest accrued and unpaid for the current accounts that the Group maintains with "CaixaBank" and other entities, the accrued but unpaid explicit interest of current accounts and fixed income of Unit Linked, premiums accrued and not issued and advance commissions and other acquisition costs.